imsweb/staging-client-java/README.md

 ## Supported staging algorithms

 In prior versions of this library the algorithms were released in separate repositories.
 They are all now included with this library.

 ### Toronto Pedatric Staging

-TODO
+Toronto Stage was developed based on a consensus meeting by the Union for Internal Cancer Control (UICC) in 2014.
+Since this time, multiple countries have implemented the Toronto Staging Guidelines for pediatric cancers.
+Starting in 2024, the United States will also implement the Toronto Staging in the SEER program.
+For the US, this requires the collection of the EOD 2018 data and expects the EOD 2018 API/library to be called prior to a call to the Toronto
+API/library.
+Toronto Stage is effective for cases diagnosed in 2024 and later (2018 and later in beta testing).

+In each Toronto schema, valid values, definitions, and registrar notes are provided for any Site-Specific Data Items (SSDIs) pertinent to the schema.

+For cancer cases diagnosed January 1, 2024 and later (2018 and later in beta testing), the NCI SEER program will collect the related SSDIs for each schema.
+The schemas have been developed to be compatible with the Toronto Staging definitions.
+For some schemas, additional data items may be derived.
+Derived Toronto
+T, N, M and Stage Group will always be present, with defaults being set for those schemas where these concepts are not defined.
+A Toronto Schema ID will also be calculated.

+All the standard setting organizations will collect the predictive and prognostic factors through Site Specific Data Items (SSDIs).
+Unlike the SSFs, these data items have formats and code structures specific to the data item.

 ### EOD 2.1

 Extent of Disease (EOD) is a set of three data items that describe how far a cancer has spread at the time of diagnosis.
 EOD 2018 is effective for cases diagnosed in 2018 and later.

 In each EOD schema, valid values, definitions, and registrar notes are provided for

 - EOD Primary Tumor
 - EOD Lymph Nodes
 - EOD Mets